Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Introduction

-Compared with the na\"ive practice, our proposed new paradigm features two significant advantages: first, it provides a \emph{task-adaptive ranking} of all PTMs in a PTM hub on which optimal selection of PTMs can be based; second, it opens the possibility to \emph{exploit multiple PTMs for tuning}, breaking the stereotype that fine-tuning must be tied up with a single PTM.
-The new paradigm can be interesting to a large audience in the community, as pre-trained models are increasingly important in deep learning.
+Compared with picking the most popular PTM, our proposed new paradigm features two significant advantages: (1) it provides a \emph{task-adaptive ranking} of all PTMs in a PTM hub to enable optimal selection of PTMs; (2) it opens the new possibility to \emph{exploit multiple PTMs for tuning}, breaking the stereotype that fine-tuning must be tied up with a single PTM.
+The new paradigm can be useful in a broad variety of scenarios, as pre-trained models are increasingly important in deep learning.

-Besides a new paradigm of exploiting PTM hubs, this paper brings novel theoretical analysis and a new algorithm for multiple PTMs tuning.
-From the theoretical perspective, we derive the sufficient condition for the evidence maximization algorithm~\citep{mackay_bayesian_1992} to converge, and reveal the influence of dimensionality on LogME.
-The evidence maximization algorithm~\citep{mackay_bayesian_1992} has been regarded as a pure heuristic for decades, and to the best of our knowledge, we are the first to successfully derive its convergence condition.
-From the perspective of algorithm design, we devise a multiple PTMs tuning method named B-Tuning using Bayesian learning, which surpasses the dedicated method~\citep{shu_zoo-tuning:_2021} for homogeneous PTMs and also works for the challenging heterogeneous PTMs setting.
+Besides a new paradigm of exploiting PTM hubs, this paper brings novel theoretical analyses and a new algorithm for multiple PTM tuning.
+(1) On the theoretical side, we derive a sufficient condition for the evidence maximization algorithm~\citep{mackay_bayesian_1992} to converge and analyze the influence of dimensionality on LogME.
+The evidence maximization algorithm~\citep{mackay_bayesian_1992} has been used primarily as a heuristic; a rigorous convergence condition has been lacking.
+(2) On the algorithm design side, we devise a method that we refer to as ``B-Tuning'' for tuning multiple PTMs using Bayesian learning.
+We show that this method surpasses the dedicated method~\citep{shu_zoo-tuning:_2021} for homogeneous PTMs (PTMs with the same architecture) and also works for the challenging scenario with heterogeneous PTMs (PTMs with different architectures).

 The contributions of this paper are summarized as follows: